 RESCUERS are constantly applying short-term repairs to a Victim's problems, while neglecting their own needs.
 They are always working hard to "help" other people.
-They are harried, tired, and often have physical complaints.
+They are stressed, tired, and often have physical complaints.
 They are usually angry underneath and may be a loud or quiet martyr in style.
 They use guilt to get their way.

 PERSECUTORS blame the Victims and criticise the enabling behaviour of Rescuers, without providing guidance, assistance or a solution to the underlying problem.
 They are critical and unpleasant and good at finding fault.
 They often feel inadequate underneath.
 They control with threats, order, and rigidity.
-They can be loud or quiet in style and sometimes be a bully.
+They can be loud or quiet and sometimes bully.

-Players sometimes alternate or switch roles during the course of an interaction.
+Players sometimes alternate or switch roles during an interaction.
 For example, a Rescuer pushed too far by a Persecutor will switch to the role of Victim or counter-Persecutor.
 Victims depend on a saviour, Rescuers yearn for a basket case and Persecutors need a scapegoat.

-While a healthy person will perform in each of these roles occasionally, pathological role-players actively avoid leaving the familiar and comfortable environment of the game.
+While a healthy person will perform in each of these roles occasionally, pathological roleplayers actively avoid leaving the familiar and comfortable environment of the game.
 Thus, if no recent misfortune has befallen them or their loved ones, they will often create one.
 In each case, the drama triangle is an instrument of destruction.
-The only way to escape the Drama Triangle is to function as an "adult" and not participate in the game.